daniboy/fffeed/README.md

 1. [Create a virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) with Python 2.7.x and
 `requirements.txt` (or install the requirements in your own environment)
-2. Copy settings_SAMPLE.py to settings.py and change the required fields
+2. Copy settings_SAMPLE.py to settings.py and change the required fields.
+See below to learn how to generate a hex hash of password in SHA256.
 3. Generate the database schema.
 If the database user that you choose in settings.py has permission to create tables: using the console activate the virtualenv (e.g. `source /path/to/venv/bin/activate`) and run `python setup_db.py`.
 If the user doesn't have permission to create tables, create them manually using the schema defined in `setup_db.sql`